Jackymn25/prof_data/README.md

 ## Example Screenshot

-Below is a example plot generated from department of Mathematics
+Below is a example plot generated from department of Mathematics.

 ![Difficulty Ranking Chart](plots/myplot1.png)